stardreamer/the-one-memer/grabbers/reddit-grabber/README.md

 ## Configuration

-Reddit Grabber can be configured throughthe use of environment variables.
+Reddit Grabber can be configured through the use of environment variables.

 |        Variable         |                                Description                                |           Default Value           | Required |
 | :---------------------: | :-----------------------------------------------------------------------: | :-------------------------------: | :------: |